Geoffrey Finsberg

 Geoffrey Finsberg, Baron Finsberg, (13 June 1926 – 8 October 1996) was a British Conservative politician.
-He was the Member of Parliament (MP) for Hampstead from 1970 to 1983, and for its successor constituency, Hampstead & Highgate, from 1983 to 1992.
+He was the Member of Parliament (MP) for Hampstead from 1970 to 1983, and for its successor constituency, Hampstead and Highgate, from 1983 to 1992.

 Early life

 Finsberg was born in Hampstead in 1926 into a devout Jewish family, who were politically inclined towards the Conservatives.
 The only son of the late Montefiore Finsberg, MC, and May Finsberg (née Grossman), Finsberg was educated at Hendon County Grammar School and the City of London School.
 From 1944 to 1947, he worked in coal pits as a Bevin Boy, this period spanning the latter part of the Second World War.
 Finsberg served at Glapwell colliery in Derbyshire; in 1993, he was elected as the first president of the Bevin Boys Association.